teared/mikktspace-for-houdini/README.md

 > plugin, give Mantra a chance.
 Resulting tangents are nearly similar.
 Normal
 > maps baked with default tangents are already synced with MikkTSpace apps
 > quite well, much better than some other apps with their own calculators.
-> Notable artifacts produced by Mantra are "[torn edges]" on UV seams.
+> Notable artifacts produced by default calculator are "[torn edges]" on UV
-> Depending on situation, they may be barely visible or even invisible.
+> seams.
+Depending on situation, they may be barely visible or even invisible.

 [torn edges]: https://raw.githubusercontent.com/teared/mikktspace-for-houdini/master/extras/images/torn_edges.png